-Note now that, in $Q_0$ , the vertices linked to the apex 0 by a diagonal form a residue class modulo m, when numbered in the same way as the vertices of Q.
+Note now that in Q_0 , the vertices linked by a diagonal to the apex 0 form a residue class modulo m, when numbered in the same way as the vertices of Q.

-It follows that exactly one of the vertices of R' (excluding minimal and maximal indices) is the end of a diagonal $d_0$ in $Q_0$ .
-The diagonal $d_0$ crosses only one diagonal of Q, namely the diagonal separating the regions $R_0$ and R'.
+It follows that exactly one of the vertices of R' (excluding minimal and maximal indices) is the end of a diagonal d_0 in Q_0 .
+The diagonal d_0 does only cross one diagonal of Q, namely the diagonal separating the regions R_0 and R'.

-The maximal elements in the poset $\mathcal{P}{m,n}$ are the M-angulations that have no common diagonal with $Q_0$ .
+The maximal elements in the poset $\mathcal{P}{m,n}$ are the M-angulations that have no common diagonal with Q_0 .
 We will call them final M-angulations.

-Remark.
-There are several interesting existing families of posets on objects in bijection with (m+2)-angulations, including m-Tamari lattices [BPR12] and m-Cambrian lattices of type A [STW15].
+Remark: There are several interesting existing families of posets on objects in bijection with (m + 2)-angulations, including m-Tamari lattices [BPR12] and m-Cambrian lattices of type A [STW15].
 The posets introduced here seem to be new.

-3. m-analogues of B-quasisymmetric functions
+3 m-analogues of B-quasisymmetric functions

-In [BH08] and [NT10], the ring of B-quasisymmetric functions was introduced as the graded dual Hopf algebra of the analogue in type B of Solomon's descent algebra.
+In [BH08] and [NT10], the ring of B-quasisymmetric functions was introduced as the graded dual Hopf algebra of the analog in type B of Solomon's descent algebra.
 This ring is contained in the polynomial ring in two sets of n variables.

 In [Ava07], a quotient ring of this polynomial ring by an ideal of B-quasisymmetric functions was studied.
-Moreover, for every integer $m \geq 1$ , an analogue of the ring of B-quasisymmetric functions and an analogue of the quotient ring were also defined and studied, involving m sets of n variables.
+Moreover, for every integer $m \ge 1$, an analog of the ring of B-quasisymmetric functions and an analog of the quotient ring were also defined and studied, involving m sets of n variables.